 - Download the latest CF-Auto-Root package from here: CF-Auto-Root-jfltetmo-jfltetmo-sghm919.zip

 - Enable USB Debugging on your T-Mobile Galaxy S4.
 Go to Settings> General> Developer options.
-If you do not find the option under settings, see this tutorial.

 - Charge your device and ensure 60% battery juice on it.